hossam418/Math-Functions/README.md

 1. Take a branch from the master branch.
 2. Clone your branch locally to your machine.
 3. In ../src/com.company make a new class and name it as you like.
-4. Make your class implements ***ISubscriber Interface*** and override *notifySubscriber Method*
+4. Make your class implements ***ISubscriber Interface*** and override *notifySubscriber Method.*
 5. Write your own logic code in *notifySubscriber Method* and you can add anything you want like Methods/Variables in your class but **Logic has to be exists in *notifySubscriber Method* because this function is going to be called in the main.**
 6. When you finish your code commit and push your changes to **Your Branch.**
-7. Create a pull request to merge your branch to the master branch
+7. Create a pull request to merge your branch to the master branch.